logikum/business-objects-doc/README.md

-# Documentation for business-objects library
+# Documentation of business-objects library

 Description...